wangyangparis/wangyangparis.github.io/machinelearning/index.md

 ---
 layout: page
-title: Notes on machine learning
+title: Works on machine learning
 ---

 {% for category in site.data.category-ml %}